| | | | | | |

 Self Managing Chronic Pain

-For those living with chronic pain who would like to be active in their self care management, read over a number of free online resources that aim to naturally and holistically support you.
-Explore gentle and powerful movements for both mind and body.
-Tai Chi, Qigong and meditation instructor Nicola lives with Ehlers Danlos Syndrome and understands personally the impact chronic pain and chronic fatigue have on life.
-These resources come from her 'Hibernating Bear' syllabus of Tai Chi, Qigong and meditation teachings designed to help ease pain levels, decrease fatigue, reframe how you respond to pain, boost happy brain chemicals, improve all functions of the body and release mental and physical tension.
-All to help you live well with your pain.
+For those living with chronic pain who would like to be active in their self care management, read over my collection of resources that aim to naturally and holistically support you.
+Explore gentle and powerful methods for both mind and body to change your pain experience.
+I understand personally the impact chronic pain and chronic fatigue have on life, as I live with Ehlers Danlos Syndrome and cannot remember a day without pain or fatigue .
+These resources come from my 'Hibernating Bear' syllabus of Tai Chi, Qigong and meditation teachings.
+Designed to help ease pain levels, reframe how you respond to pain, boost happy brain chemicals, decrease fatigue, release mental tension, relax physical tension and aid the functioning of all body systems.
+You can improve your pain experience and quality of life.
+I have tried and tested these methods over the last 17 years and still work on them daily.
+Help regain some sense of control over your pain, learn to lean into it safely, and learn skills to cope.
+Join our Patreon community for chronic health classes, resources and connection.

 Baselines & Pacing